HL7/fhir-specialty-rx/input/pages/workflow.md

 #### Responding system

-The responding system in the Specialty Rx workflow is the electronic health record (EHR) system used by the prescriber of the specialty medication or associated staff.
+The responding system in the Specialty Rx workflow is the EHR system used by the prescriber of the specialty medication or associated staff.
 It is referred to as the *Prescriber System* in the workflow scenarios below.

-The actors below respond to a specialty Rx data request:
+The actors below respond to a Specialty Rx Data Request:

 ***Prescriber***